jakep3/Project-4/README.md

 Referring to the previous plots, knowing that PSD is the spectral levels, the questions were answered as follows:

  1. What is the effect of wind and rain on underwater noise?
 Explain any behavior you observe in your result.
     * Based on Table 1 below,
-     * Effect of wind:
+     * Effect of wind: ---------
-     * Effect of rain:
+     * Effect of rain:  --------------

  2. Which one has the highest impact?
 Rain or wind?
-    * It appears that rain has the highest impact.
-The reason for this thinking is.....................
+    * It appears that rain has the highest impact since it causes the most increase in the spectral value.

  3. What are the main reasons for observing different spectral levels in Oregon shelf compared to Oregon offshore?
     * The two sites are at different depths.
 The Oregon Shelf Cabled site is at a depth of 80m, while the Oregon Offshore Cabled site is at a depth of 580m.
+The two sites will observe different spectral levels because the same sound waves will not necessarily be able to travel to both of the sites at the different depths.

  ![](15.JPG)